 The Pregnancy Workers Fairness Act has not been enacted into law yet.
 However, the bill has garnered more support over the years.
 This bill would help protect pregnant employees in the workplace on a federal level and prevent further discrimination.
 This is a step in the right direction to ensure pregnant women receive the treatment they deserve.

 If you have experienced pregnancy discrimination at your workplace, you are not alone.
-At McOmber & McOmber, P.C., we are dedicated to fighting against any form of discrimination in the workplace.
-The Pregnancy discrimination lawyers at McOmber & McOmber, P.C. can help you.
-Please call our Red Bank office at 732-842-6500, our Marlton office at 856-985-9800, OR contact us at 888-396-0736 or online for a free consultation.
-We represent all clients in Middletown, Cherry Hill, and throughout New Jersey.
+At McOmber McOmber & Luber, P.C., we are dedicated to fighting against any form of discrimination in the workplace.
+The Pregnancy discrimination lawyers at McOmber McOmber & Luber, P.C. can help you.
+Call our Red Bank office at 732-842-6500, our Marlton office at 856-985-9800, our Newark office at 973-878-9040, or contact us at 888-396-0736 or online for a free consultation.
+We represent clients throughout New Jersey.